 Mobile development 1/3 – different approaches

 In general, mobile cross-platform development has rightfully gained popularity as a development topic de jour, as the number of mobile only-users has long exceeded the number of non-mobile users, and the trend doesn’t seem to slow down .
-In this blog series of three, we’ll touch upon four different approaches to delivering a mobile experience.
+In this series of three, we’ll touch upon four different approaches to delivering a mobile experience.
 You’ll learn of pros and cons of each and will learn about experiences using Xamarin as a cross-platform development tool.

 The different approaches